 Marguerite Smith and Lauren Raye Snow will join the DisCon III team as Vice Chairs and help lead the team of dedicated volunteers bringing the World Science Fiction Convention (Worldcon) to Washington, DC., December 15-19, 2021.

-Lauren will be the first Latinx to serve as a Vice Chair.
+Lauren will be the first female Latinx to serve as a Vice Chair*.
 Marguerite will be returning to the Worldcon team, having been a DisCon III World Science Fiction Society (WSFS) Deputy Division Head earlier in 2021.

 “We are fortunate to have Marguerite and Lauren as Vice Chairs.
 Marguerite will be responsible for the mechanical aspects of the convention, such as logistics and back of house operations, and Lauren will focus on the aesthetics and everything in the front of house,” said Mary Robinette Kowal, Chair of DisCon III.
 “They each bring a unique set of talents and skills that will help make DisCon III a success.”